bradleyeckert/chad/README.md

 How about waging peace?
 How about we forget about ARM and its wannabes like RISC V?
 They are all part of the same dying world.
-It's rather poetic that Coronavirus could bring an empire built on C to its knees.
+It's rather poetic that Corona-virus could bring an empire built on C to its knees.
 Sorry, C is not the language of peace.
 It's the language of Commerce, which makes `C` such a fitting name.
 If there's a mathematical function relating lines of code to body count,